borispopicbusiness/yetteltaskborispopic/Readme.txt

 Below are the instructions for testing, compiling, and running the project.
 The project uses Maven, so here are the relevant Maven commands:

+NOTE:

+Bank account numbers are randomly generated and 20 digits long.
+In the accounts table, there is no constraint on the account numbers.
+A natural constraint would be UNIQUE, but due to certain limits and the purpose of the application, I decided to automate the account number generation.
+Therefore, any intervention regarding the account number is very limited, essentially none.

 Before you begin:

 Java 17, the SDK
-Maven
-Docker
+Maven,
+Docker,
+Microsoft SQL

-I tried to send the zip file over Gmail, however mvnw.cmd had been detected by Google so id did not allow me to send it.
-So, I needed to rename it, now It is mvnw.cmdRenameMe.
+I tried to send the zip file over Gmail, however mvnw.cmd had been detected by Google, so id did not allow me to send it.
+Therefore, I needed to rename it, now It is called mvnw.cmdRenameMe.
 Please rename it, it has to be mvnw.cmd.
 You may regenerate the maven wrapper, but just rename it.
 If you have any issue after, then my suggestion is to check my GitHub repository.

 https://github.com/borispopicbusiness/yetteltaskborispopic